Online Course Materials

 Flipped class.

-If you are an an instructor teaching the analysis of algorithms, please send an e-mail to get an access code to make the videos freely available to your students.
-An effective way for you to teach the material in a typical college class is to adhere to a weekly cadence, as follows:- Each week, send an e-mail note to all students in the class that briefly describes assignments for that week (lectures, reading, and problem sets).
+If you are an an instructor teaching the analysis of algorithms, an effective way for you to teach the material in a typical college class is to adhere to a weekly cadence, as follows:- Each week, send an e-mail note to all students in the class that briefly describes assignments for that week (lectures, reading, and problem sets).
 The e-mails used in the most recent offering at Princeton are accessible in the table below; please feel free to edit them and use them in your own class.

 - Students watch the lectures at their own pace, do the reading and work on the problem sets (each lecture ends with a few suggestions for assignments, which instructors typically tailor to their own needs).